home-assistant/home-assistant.io/source/_components/ffmpeg.markdown

 ---

 <p class='note'>
 You need a `ffmpeg` binary in your system path.
-On Debain 8 you can install it from backports.
-If you want Hardware support on a Raspberry Pi you need tobuild from source by yourself.
+On Debain 8 or Raspbian (Jessie) you can install it from backports.
+If you want Hardware support on a Raspberry Pi you need to build from source by yourself.
 Windows binary are avilable on the [FFmpeg](http://www.ffmpeg.org/) website.
 </p>

 To set it up, add the following information to your `configuration.yaml` file: